10 Gardening Podcasts For Avid Gardeners

 Weekly podcast All The Dirt is brimming with all things gardening.
-Hosts Steve Wood and Deryn Thorpe combine decades of gardening, sustainability, and environmental knowledge to bring weekly segments of advice and tips including ‘Plant of the Week’ and home-grown produce tricks and recipes in ‘Garden to Kitchen’.
-Listen to discussions, interviews, and helpful gardening insights in this free podcast available on the website or via Apple iTunes.
+Hosts Steve Wood and Deryn Thorpe combine decades of gardening, sustainability, and environmental knowledge into weekly segments of advice and tips including ‘Plant of the Week’ and home-grown produce tricks and recipes in the ‘Garden to Kitchen’ segment.
+Listen to discussions, interviews, and helpful gardening insights in this free podcast through their website or via Apple iTunes.

 6. Sow, Grow, Repeat

-The Guardian’s “Ask Alys” series on gardening is now available as a podcast in the Sow, Grow, Repeat segment.
-Sit back with a cup of tea as you listen to gardening writers Alys Fowler and Jane Perrone as they explore different horticultural topics and answer questions from home gardeners.
-From advice on how to take care of a neglected summer Jasmine or how to take clippings from a seasoned plum tree, this podcast will keep you busy in the garden and inspired by the plentiful advice covered.
-The Sow, Grow, Repeat podcast is free and on-demand on Apple iTunes.
+The Guardian’s “Ask Alys” series on gardening is now available as the Sow, Grow, Repeat podcast.
+Sit back and relax with a cup of tea as you listen to gardening writers Alys Fowler and Jane Perrone explore different horticultural topics and answer questions from home gardeners.
+From learning how to take care of a neglected summer Jasmine plant to how to take clippings from a seasoned plum tree, this podcast will keep you busy in the garden and inspired by the plentiful advice covered by the insightful hosts.
+Listen to the Sow, Grow, Repeat podcast for free and on-demand through Apple iTunes.

 7. Gardens Illustrated

-UK-based Gardens Illustrated podcast is an eclectic mix of gardening advice, conversations, and interviews with notable figures in the horticultural field.
-Many of the segments are recorded live on-site, as heard recently in their segments streamed live from the prestigious Chelsea Flower Show.
-You can download the podcast here.
+The UK-based Gardens Illustrated podcast is an eclectic mix of gardening advice, conversations, and interviews with notable figures in the horticultural field.
+Much like the live streamed segment of the prestigious Chelsea Flower Show, much of Gardens Illustrated is recorded live on-site.
+Download, or live-stream, the podcast here.

 8. Slow Flowers

-Host Debra Prinzing is a well-known expert in the horticultural field in the U.S. She is a regular contributor to a range of gardening & living magazines including ‘Better Homes & Gardens’ and ‘Fine Gardening’.
-The LA-based author hosts the Slow Flowers podcast where she shares stories of hardworking flower farmers and the US flower market.
-The podcast is all about flowers and their journey from field to vase.
+The host – Debra Prinzing – is a well-known expert in the horticultural field in the U.S. She is a regular contributor to a range of gardening and home-living magazines including ‘Better Homes & Gardens’ and ‘Fine Gardening’.
+This LA-based author hosts the Slow Flowers podcast where she shares stories of hardworking flower farmers and other stories of the US flower market.
+The podcast is all about flowers and their journey from growing in the field to beautifying your home in a vase.
 Join the creative community by downloading the free podcast here.

 9. Gardening Show

-This Australian talkback gardening podcast covers all aspects of horticulture and environmentally-friendly ideas.
-Presenters Gwen Elliot, Pam Vardy, AB, and Millie Ross are live each Sunday from 7:30am-9:15am on 3CR community radio, but the show can be downloaded and listened to anytime on the podcast.
+This Australian talkback gardening podcast covers all aspects of horticulture and gardening ideas that are environmentally-friendly.
+Presenters Gwen Elliot, Pam Vardy, AB, and Millie Ross are live each Sunday from 7:30 am-9:15am on 3CR community radio, but the show can be downloaded and listened to anytime as a podcast too.
 Download it on iTunes or stream the show live here.

 10. Still Growing

 Still Growing is an hour-long weekly podcast filled with tips on how to help both you and your garden grow.
 Host Jennifer Ebeling does a fantastic job providing listeners with in-depth discussions, interviews, and gardening stories.
-Listeners can join the Still Growing community on Facebook and send in questions to be discussed on the podcast.
+Listeners can even join the Still Growing community on Facebook and submit questions they would like to be discussed on the podcast.
 The segment has an intimate feel with its long-format interviews and the sharing of ideas, advice, and expertise to help gardeners make better choices for their at-home or community project.
 You can listen to the weekly podcast here.
 New episodes are released every Friday from the USA.